 Dorsey Hall.
-Attached to the east wing of St. Clair Hall by a covered walkway, Dorsey Hall is primarily a classroom building, completed in 1911.
+Attached to the east wing of St. Clair Hall by an enclosed walkway, Dorsey Hall is primarily a class-room building, completed in 1911.
 Dorsey Hall also houses the chapel and the Jane Froman Studio.
 Dorsey Gym is used for receptions, conferences and other special events.
 Named through the benevolence of trustee Robert M. Stockton, for Jerimiah Spires Dorsey, trustee from 1863 to 1908.

 Dulany Hall.
 Built in 1965, Dulany Hall contains dining facilities.
-It is also used as a multipurpose area for social functions and receptions and houses the Lee Room and the Cougar Room.
+It is also used as a multipurpose area for social functions and receptions and houses the Banquet Room, the Lee Room and the Cougar Room.
 Named for William H. Dulany, trustee from 1922 to 1948, in honor of his bequest to the College.